Undergraduate Alumni Success Stories

 Meet our School of Arts and Sciences Undergraduate Alumni

-In the profiles featured below, meet undergraduate alumni from the Departments of Criminal Justice and Intelligence Studies, Humanities and Social Sciences, Literary Arts, Natural Sciences, Engineering and Technology and Psychology.
+In the profiles featured below, meet undergraduate alumni from the Departments of Criminal Justice and Intelligence Studies, Humanities and Social Sciences, Literary Arts and Social Justice, Natural Sciences, Engineering and Technology and Psychology.

 Our School of Arts and Sciences alums discuss why they chose Point Park University and talk about their experiences with course work, class sizes, faculty and student interaction, campus life and how their bachelor's degree has helped them reach success in their career fields.

 B.S. in Civil Engineering Technology, 2000